CuongNv-01/hk-chinh-xac/README.md

-# HK Chính Xác - Nuxt 3 Project
+# Starpx Apac - Nuxt 3 Project

 ## Overview
 This is a modern Nuxt 3 website migrated from static HTML pages, featuring full TypeScript support and SEO optimization.